plxavier/masterblog/README.md

-# 📝 Masterblog - A Flask Blog Application
+# 📝 Masterblog - A Blog Application with Flask

-A simple, lightweight blog application built with Flask where users can create, read, update, and delete blog posts.
+A simple blog application built with Flask where users can create, read, update, and delete blog posts.

 ## ✨ Features